subbutvl/awesome-unity-virtual-production/README.md

 ## Unity 3D LEDWall possible solutions and assets ##

-Dependes of your LedWall Layout if is curve you will need to adjust the distortion of your virtual camera(s) to fits the real world.
+Dependes of your LedWall Layout if is curved you will need to adjust the distortion of your virtual camera(s) to fits the real world.

 Thirdy Part: